 Why save your natural teeth?

 Nothing looks, feels or functions like your healthy natural tooth.
-Regular brushing and flossing, along with regular check-ups from your dentist, can potentially help you to keep your natural teeth for a lifetime.
+Regular brushing and flossing, along with regular check-ups from your family dentist, can potentially help you to keep your natural teeth for a lifetime.

 Sometimes your teeth develop infection or pain due to deep decay, and thus will need additional care.
 When possible, you should always consider treatments to save your natural teeth.
 Do not get a tooth removed just because you think it is easier or more cost-effective.
 Missing teeth can cause other teeth to shift, affect your ability to properly digest food, and adversely affect your smile and confidence.